agentsea/nebius-api/README.md

         - `iss`: Your service account ID.
         - `sub`: Your service account ID.
         - `exp`: Set a short expiration time (e.g., 5 minutes) as the token is only used for exchanging another token.
-    - Sign the JWT with the service account’s private key.
+    - Sign the JWT with the service account's private key.
 1. Exchange JWT for an IAM Token:
     - Using gRPC: Call `nebius.iam.v1.TokenExchangeService/Exchange` on `tokens.iam.api.nebius.cloud:443`.
     - Using HTTP: Send a POST request to `https://auth.eu.nebius.com:443/oauth2/token/exchange`.